mbshbn/Lidar-Radar-sensor-fusion-for-pedestrian-prediction-using-EKF/README.md

 P = F * P * F.transpose();
 ```
 ## Kalman filter for 2D motion using Lidar (laser) measurements
+The code is inside the folder called `pedestrain-prediction-2D-Lidar`.

 The state vector is 4 by 1, consist of x = [pos_x, pos_y, vel_x, vel_y]^T. The following assumption is made:
 * The time interval is not constant.
 * the velocity vector is not constant, i.e. acceleration is not zero.
 But, we only track position and velocity, so acceleration is modeled as a random noise with 0 mean and a new covariance `Qv`.